In major rewrite of church law, Pope Francis aims for clearer penalties for sex abuse offenders

-Pope Francis, in a letter accompanying the revisions, said the laws aimed to be clearer and simpler, while reducing the number of instances in which penalties are left to the “discretion of authorities.”
+Pope Francis, in a letter accompanying the revisions, said the laws were intended to be clearer and simpler, while reducing the number of instances in which penalties are left to the “discretion of authorities.”

 “It is necessary that these norms be closely related to social changes and the new needs of the People of God,” the pope wrote.

-The changes give the church authorities — whether in the Vatican or a far-flung parish — a new template for assessing and addressing possible church violations.
+The changes give church authorities — whether in the Vatican or a far-flung parish — a new template for assessing and addressing possible church violations.
 The changes deal specifically with church penal sanctions; other parts of canon law — the church’s vast set of ecclesiastical rules — remain unchanged.
 Still, those revisions alone mark the most significant rewrite of canon law in four decades, since the era of Pope John Paul II.

-The new laws state that clerics who abuse minors or other vulnerable people be punished with “deprivation from office,” and potentially with a defrocking.
+The new laws state that clerics who abuse minors or other vulnerable people be punished with “deprivation from office,” and potentially with defrocking.
 Previously, the church had only said such cases merit “just penalties,” not excluding defrocking.

 In addition, the church also explicitly criminalized the grooming of minors for participation in pornography, as well as the acquisition and distribution of child pornography.
 The new laws also state that laypeople in positions of power can be punished for abuse as well.